-We have handled over 50 appeals in both State and Federal court with outstanding results.
-We not only handle direct appeals of state and federal cases, but also habeas corpus petitions for individuals who are serving state and federal prison sentences.
+Our firm has handled well over 50 appeals in both State and Federal court with outstanding results.
+We not only handle direct appeals of state and federal sex offense cases, but also habeas corpus petitions for individuals who are serving state and federal prison sentences.

 Although a defendant is not required to file a motion for new trial in order to appeal his or her conviction to the Court of Appeals or the Georgia Supreme Court, this procedure has inherent advantages.
 First, by filing a motion in the trial court, we have the opportunity to convince the trial judge that a new trial is warranted.
 This means that we will have an additional person considering the case in the review process and, of course, a favorable ruling here eliminates the need to appeal to a higher court.

 After the notice of appeal is filed, we will file an appellate brief which outlines all of our issues for appeal.
 If our request for oral argument is granted, we will also have the opportunity to have a hearing before the appellate court.
 If the appeal is denied by the Georgia Court of Appeals, we will have the opportunity to petition the Georgia Supreme Court for review.
-Following the Supreme Court review, we are entitled to file a habeas corpus petition in both state and federal court.
-If either appellate court reverses the conviction, the case will generally be sent back to the trial court for a new trial.
-In some instances, double jeopardy will prevent the State from re-trying the case.

 If the appeal is denied by the Circuit Court of Appeals, we will have the opportunity to petition the United States Supreme Court for review.
 Following the Supreme Court review, we are entitled to file a habeas corpus petition pursuant to 28 U.S.C. §2255.
 If either appellate court reverses the conviction, the case will generally be sent back to the trial court for a new trial.
-In some instances, double jeopardy will prevent the Government from re-trying the case.
+As in state court appeals, in some instances, double jeopardy will prevent the Government from re-trying the case.